 If you’re strolling across the water while fishing, keep your voice down.
 Keep your steps light and cautious so the fish won’t notice any disturbances.

-Now you have understand-how to attract fish to your dock.
+Now you have understood how to attract fish to your dock.
 Using the aforementioned tips, you’ll be able to catch more fish while also having more fun.
 Make some notes based on the fish’s behaviors and take use of the perceptual advantages.

-Not only you and but also your loved ones be able to fully enjoy more fish.
-I think and feel following the advice provided beyond, but a healthier water ecosystem will be created as well.
+Not only you but also your loved ones be able to fully enjoy more fish.
+I think and feel following the advice provided, a healthier water ecosystem will be created as well.